 Configure and validate exclusions based on file name, extension, and folder location.
-This enables you to exclude files from Microsoft Defender Antivirus scans based on their file extension, file name, or location.
+You can exclude files from Microsoft Defender Antivirus scans based on their file extension, file name, or location.

 Configure and validate exclusions for files opened by processes.
-This enables you to exclude files from scans that have been opened by a specific process.
+You can exclude files from scans that have been opened by a specific process.

 Recommendations for defining exclusions

 Microsoft Defender Antivirus includes many automatic exclusions based on known operating system behaviors and typical management files, such as those used in enterprise management, database management, and other enterprise scenarios and situations.

 Defining exclusions lowers the protection offered by Microsoft Defender Antivirus.
 You should always evaluate the risks that are associated with implementing exclusions, and you should only exclude files that you are confident are not malicious.

 Keep the following points in mind when you are defining exclusions:

 Exclusions are technically a protection gap.
 Always consider mitigations when defining exclusions.
 Other mitigations could be as simple as making sure the excluded location has the appropriate access-control lists (ACLs), audit policy, is processed by an up-to-date software, etc.

 Review the exclusions periodically.
 Recheck and re-enforce the mitigations as part of the review process.